cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 We will refer to these code blocks in what follows.
-Note that the fine tuning of the definition of the code blocks detailed in
+Note that the fine tuning of the definition of the code blocks detailed in :numref:`tab:code-blocks` is discussed in :numref:`sec:finetuning`.

-.. label follows

-.. _tab:code-blocks:

-is discussed in :numref:`sec:finetuning`.

 .. label follows